nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete student commands to try: `delete`, `delete x`, `...` (where x is larger than the student list size)<br>
        Expected: Similar to previous.

-#### Editing a student

-1. Editing a student while student tab is being shown.

-    1. Prerequisites: Switch to student tab using the `switch f/student` command (you may skip this if the main display is already student).
-There exists at least 1 student in the list.

-    2. Test case: `edit student 1 m/CS1101S`<br>
-       Expected: Module of first student is edited.
-Details of the edited student shown in the status message.

-    3. Test case: `edit student 0`<br>
-       Expected: No student is edited.
-Error message shown in result display box.

 #### Finding a student